pgorni/discord-soundmoji/README.md

 │   └── snd_pack.yml
 └── snd.yml
 ```
+**By default, the bot will look for the `snd.yml` file in its directory.** This can be customized; more on this in the "Setting up your own bot" section.

 #### `snd.yml` syntax
 Each line of the `snd.yml` file has to contain the name of the sound collection and a path to the directory with a `snd_pack.yml` file and the sound files. **Please note there's no trailing slash.**